 To report a change to your Interest and Dividends Tax Return (resulting from a federal audit), file a separate report of change, Form DP-87 ID, for each year.
-To report a change for taxable periods prior to 1994 contact the Department for the appropriate forms and instructions.
-When filing the completed DP-87 ID, you must sign in ink and include the IRS examination form reporting the change.
-Follow the line by line instructions when filling out the report of change Form DP-87 ID.
+Follow the line by line instructions when filling out the Form DP-87 ID.
+The completed DP-87 ID must be signed in ink and include the IRS examination form reporting the change.
 An incomplete Report of Change Form DP-87 ID will not be accepted.